Before Black Friday even began, shoppers had spent $1.5B

-Shoppers had splurged more than $1.52 billion online by Thanksgiving evening, and more bargain hunters turned up at stores this year as retailers opened their doors early on the eve of Black Friday.
+Shoppers had spent more than $1.52 billion online by Thanksgiving evening, and more bargain hunters turned up at stores this year as retailers opened their doors early on the eve of Black Friday.

-At the start of the holiday season, consumer spending rose 16.8 percent year-over-year until 5 p.m.
+At the start of the holiday season, consumer spending rose 16.8 percent over the year before until 5 p.m.
 ET on Thursday, according to Adobe Analytics, which tracked 80 percent of online transactions at the top 100 U.S. retailers.

 Crowds at stores in many locations around the country were reported to be strong, according to analysts and retail consultants monitoring shopper traffic across the U.S.